Nubisa/JXPanel/docs/hostingp.markdown

 ## Adding new hosting plan

 There is a button `Add new hosting plan` on the top of the Hosting Plans page.

+Clicking that button will get you to addplan form.

 However, in case when the hosting plan to which you belong does not allow to add any plans, or you already have maximum allowed number of hosting plans (<b>Max plans</b>) then you will see appropriate error message.